-Built around 1070 upon order of William the Conqueror shortly after Battle of Hastings in 1066, Rockingham Castle was held by the crown until 16th century when it was granted to Edward Watson by Henry VIII.
+Built around 1070 upon the order of William the Conqueror shortly after the Battle of Hastings in 1066, Rockingham Castle was held by the crown until the 16th century when it was granted to Edward Watson by Henry VIII.

-Rockingham Castle is very picturesque with its medieval twin D-Tower gatehouse, Tudor houses and gardens.
+Rockingham Castle is picturesque with its medieval twin D-Tower gatehouse, Tudor houses, and gardens.
 It was a favorite hunting lodge for the nobility and attracted many famous visitors.
-Aside from a few small skirmishes during the English Civil War when Royalist Troops supporting Charles I garrisoned in the castle, history of the structure has been predominantly uneventful.
+Aside from a few minor skirmishes during the English Civil War when Royalist Troops supported Charles I, garrisoned in the castle, the structure's history has been predominantly uneventful.
 However, one famous visitor who frequented the castle provided his own tale.

 As Richard tells the story ...

-Although the castle’s spectral inhabitants are a little thin on the ground, the one reported ghostly sighting is more literary that literal, and tells us more about the man who saw it than it does about any ghosts that may, or may not, walk the corridors at Rockingham Castle.
+Although the castle's spectral inhabitants are a little thin on the ground, the one reported ghostly sighting is more literary than literal.
+It tells us more about the man who saw it than any ghosts that may or may not walk the corridors at Rockingham Castle.